There are many powerful catalysts in the market: Luminar Technologies Inc. (LAZR) can be one of them - The Dwinnex

-The closing price of Luminar Technologies Inc. (NASDAQ: LAZR) was $6.10 for the day, down -3.02% from the previous closing price of $6.29.
-In other words, the price has decreased by -$0.19 from its previous closing price.
-On the day, 13306512 shares were traded.
-LAZR stock price reached its highest trading level at $6.26 during the session, while it also had its lowest trading level at $6.06.
+The closing price of Luminar Technologies Inc. (NASDAQ: LAZR) was $5.55 for the day, up 0.36% from the previous closing price of $5.53.
+In other words, the price has increased by $+0.02 from its previous closing price.
+On the day, 5642695 shares were traded.
+LAZR stock price reached its highest trading level at $5.74 during the session, while it also had its lowest trading level at $5.48.

 Sponsored